bashrc2/epicyon/README_coding_style.md

 # Epicyon Coding Style

+No LLMs for issues or pull requests.
+Anything "agentic" will be rejected.

 Try to keep to the typical PEP8 coding style supported by Python static analysis systems.

 Variables all lower case and using underscores to separate words (snake case).